530 W. Pinhook Road, Lafayette (Map) - 269-1550

 Monday-Saturday: Lunch; Friday: Dinner during Downtown Alive! we

 Pat's Downtown offers a wide variety, whether it's a shrimp poboy, a loaded baked mega-potato, a salad, a fried catfish plate lunch, a pork chop sandwich or even wraps.
-Try Pat's Special, a pair of fried catfish filets topped with crawfish etouffee and a slice of bread pudding for dessert.
+Try Pat's Special, a pair of fried catfish filets topped with crawfish etouffEe and a slice of bread pudding for dessert.
 The peach cobbler is not to be missed, nor is the shrimp stew.
+Every week there are different lunch specials; there are also daily specials.

 1900 W. Pinhook Road, Lafayette (Map) - 233-0422